arnavgautam/TreeHacks2015/HOLs/HOL-GoingLiveWindowsAzureWebSites/HOL.md

 <a name="configuring-a-custom-domain-name-for-a-window" />
 ### Exercise 1: Configuring a custom domain name for a Windows Azure web site ###

-The steps in this exercise require you to configure your web sites for shared or standard mode.
-Because the Web Sites feature is in preview and we are adding capacity on a measured basis, you may receive a "_Not enough available reserved instance servers to satisfy this request_" error.
+The steps in this exercise require you to configure your Websites for shared or standard mode.
+Because the Websites feature is in preview and we are adding capacity on a measured basis, you may receive a "_Not enough available reserved instance servers to satisfy this request_" error.
 If you receive this error, you will need to try again later to perform this task.

 You can use a CNAME record to point your domain name to your Windows Azure web site.
 You can also configure an A record to point the domain name to Windows Azure web site.
 The process requires that you wait for the CNAME and A records propagate before you can finally set the domain name in the management portal.